texttheater/pmb2tsv/README.md

-[UD](https://universaldependencies.org) guidelines: CCG arguments are treated as dependents of their functors, except for modifiers, determiners, adpositions, subordinating conjunctions, complementizers, relative pronouns, and auxiliary verbs, for which the dependency is inverted.
-Coordinating conjunctions depend on the second conjunct, which depends on the first conjunct.
-Departing from UD, we also aim to treat modal verbs like "must", "can", "need", and "need to" as dependents of their arguments.
+[UD](https://universaldependencies.org) guidelines: CCG arguments are treated as dependents of their functors, except for modifiers, determiners, adpositions, subordinating conjunctions, complementizers, relative pronouns, and auxiliary and modal verbs, for which the dependency is inverted.
+Coordinating conjunctions depend on the second conjunct, which depends on the